syifa-ananda/crumbitez-mobile/README.md

 4. Explain the difference between const and final keyword.

-In Dart, both final and const are used to create variables that cannot be changed after they are set, but they differ in when you set their values.
-Final allows you to set the value at runtime, it is decided while the program is running, like fetching data or doing calculations.
-Meanwhile, Const, requires the value to be set before the program even starts running, making it a compile-time constant.
+In Dart, both final and const are used to create variables that cannot be changed after they are set, but they differ in when we set their values.
+Final allows us to set the value at runtime, it is decided while the program is running, like fetching data or doing calculations.
+While const requires the value to be set before the program even starts running, making it a compile-time constant.

 ### Steps